 .
 On top of that, it was the most heavily Stunt Cast

 .
-The course was far too easynote
+The complaints ranged from the course being far too easynote

 Meghan Rickey & Cheyne Whitney